FeanorTheElf/feanor-math/Readme.md

 assert!(algorithms::miller_rabin::is_prime(StaticRing::<i64>::RING, &91, 6) == fermat_is_prime(91));
 ```
-If we want to support arbitrary rings of integers - e.g. `RustBigintRing::RING`, which is a simple
+If we want to support arbitrary rings of integers - e.g. `BigIntRing::RING`, which is a simple
 implementation of arbitrary-precision integers - we could make the function generic as

 ```rust